 In addition, you’ll need a wax ring and a toilet flange repair ring — either metal or plastic will work.
 Just be sure to choose a flange repair ring that works with your existing flange.

 Something else to be aware of is that the wax rings may need to be extra thick, especially if you have thick tile.
+Wax rings are also some of the first parts to break down over time, so consider checking this first if you notice waters leaks around the base.
+Or if you smell the fumes of sewage.

 Now that your tools are in place, let’s go over how to prepare to replace a toilet.
 Turns out there’s a lot you can do to successfully install a new toilet before you even remove the old one.